MukeCelestino/MyWaterTracker2/README.md

 Submitted by: **Muketoi Celestino**

-**My Water Tracker App 2** is a health metrics app that allows users to track your water consumption [TODO]
+**My Water Tracker App 2** is a health metrics app that allows users to track their water consumption

 Time spent: **9** hours spent in total